flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

-      "What's the first thing you'd do with freewill?", "Are there topics you avoid with your parents?", "How do you explain that you think certain things?", "Are many people good looking?",
-      "What are the most important facts everyone should know?", "What do you think other people are so sure about?", "What do you think is the best invention of all time?",
+      "What's the first thing you'd do with freewill?", "Are there topics you avoid with your parents?", "How do you explain that you think certain things?", "Do you think your friends are good looking?", "What are the most important facts everyone should know?", "What do you think other people are so sure about?", "What do you think is the best invention of all time?",